Chow group of 0-cycles with modulus and higher dimensional class field theory: Proof of Existence theorem

-is an isomorphism.
-This means that we can find $n$ such that If we pull back $\chi$ along the section $\sigma: T \to X_\Sigma$ we get a character in $\C(T, \theta' )^\vee$ for some divisor $\theta'$.
-By one-dimensional global class field theory it comes from a cohomology element in $H^1(T \setminus |\theta'| )$ via the dual reciprocity map.
-Enlarging $\Sigma$, i.e. by making a base change in the base $T$, we can assume that this cohomology element vanishes.
+is an isomorphism, where $n$ ranges over all positive integers.
+Thus we can find $n>0$ such that

+If we pull back $\chi$ along the section $\sigma: T \to X_\Sigma$ we get a character in $\C(T, \theta' )^\vee$ for some effective divisor $\theta'$ on $T$.
+By one-dimensional global class field theory it comes from a cohomology element of $H^1(T \setminus |\theta'| )$ via the dual reciprocity map.
+By making a base change in the base $T$, we can assume that this cohomology element vanishes.